ci4rail/yocto-images/README.md

 Examples:

-To build the minimal image for `mender-on-verdin`
+To build the minimal image in mender-on-verdin

 ```bash
 ./dobi.sh mender-on-verdin-build-minimal-image
 ```

-To run an interactive yocto shell for `mender-on-verdin`
+To run interactive yocto shell in mender-on-verdin

 ```bash
 ./dobi.sh mender-on-verdin-yocto-shell